Creating Time to Study a Foreign Language

 - Mark everything on the list that you think are either the least beneficial or create the most misery (yes, things like work will probably fall into both categories, but being able to pay your bills is a pretty large benefit).
 Mark off anything that falls into one of these two categories (as long as it wasn’t also part of your previous run through of the list).
 You will cut these tasks out of your life.

 Now you have your priorities listed.
 Time to rank them.

 If you want to learn another language, make it your biggest priority.
 Most people approach learning a language as if it were something that could be worked into a busy day.
 If it is a priority, you work your day around it.
 This is one of the best ways to ensure that you set aside the time for it instead of trying to squeeze it between other tasks.

 You may be busy (most of us are), but there is time in your day for language learning.
 It’s up to you to make it a priority worth working the day around instead of trying to find time later.

-Best Times – Early Morning and Near Bedtime
+3. Best Times to Study a Language – Early Morning and Near Bedtime

-Here are three reasons to work language studies into your early morning.
+Here are two reasons to work language studies into your early morning.

-Here are the three reasons to work language studies into your bedtime routine.
+Here are two reasons to work language studies into your bedtime routine.